WesternLibRSC/MiltonatWestern/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="About the Collection;About the team" %}
+{% include feature/nav-menu.html sections="About the Collection;About the John Leonard's Project;About the team" %}

 ## About the Collection